 - If possible, use an air pump with a built-in gauge meter.

 - Consider weight distribution while inflating the tires.

 - Try to wear glasses before inflating your tires.

-- Do not use any type of gas to pump up your tire.
+- Do not use any gas to pump up your tire.

 - Always check tire pressure before any ride.

-- Make sure the gauge is working properly and gives accurate readings.
+- Make sure the gauge is working correctly and gives accurate readings.

 - Always close the lid of the nozzle of the tire after pumping air.